Western Reserve Academy: Chapel and Loomis Observatory

 WRA's campus houses many old buildings.
-However, two, in particular, stand out: the Loomis Observatory and the chapel, both listed in the National Register of Historic Places.
-Initially built in 1836 and most recently updated in 2021, the chapel is still used today for Morning meetings twice weekly.
+However, two in particular stand out: the Loomis Observatory and the chapel, both listed on the National Register of Historic Places.
+Initially built in 1836 and most recently updated in 2021, the chapel is still used today for Morning meetings twice weekly, as well as the yearly Commencement ceremony.
 In addition, marriages, concerts, and gatherings take place inside the chapel.
-The Commencement ceremony at the end of the year takes place outside the chapel.
-Even though the school itself is nondenominational, the chapel has a cross hanging front and center, which used to hang in the Spanish monastery Santa Maria de La Rabida (La Rábida Friary).
+Even though the school itself is nondenominational, the chapel had a cross hanging front and center, which is a replica of one that used to hang in the Spanish monastery Santa Maria de La Rabida (La Rábida Friary).
 It is said that Christopher Columbus prayed before that cross before he voyaged to the New World.
+During the 2021 renovation, the organ at the altar was removed and replaced with a restoration of the original windowed façade.
+The cross and other WRA antiquities were put on display on the first floor of the building, while the chapel itself takes up the second and third floor.

 The Loomis Observatory, initially named The Observatory, was built in 1838.
 It was the third observatory built in the country and is currently the second oldest observatory in the United States, only behind the Hopkins Observatory at Williams College.
 The Hudson building was named for astronomer Elias Loomis.
 This three-room observatory still stands, sitting close to the edge of the campus near the music building, Hayden Hall.
 The building itself is closed from public view, as well as the telescope housed in the observatory, which is no longer used (in favor of a newer and more secluded observatory on Cross Country Hill).

 Ong Library

 Named after Ambassador John D. Ong, the Ong Library is a 21,000 sq ft. building located on the south end of campus.
 It contains nearly 23,000 books, 3,000 DVDs and CDs, and 110 periodicals.
 Open to students all day through study hours, the library features two computer labs and a dozen group study rooms.
-The basement also contains the Western Reserve Academy Archives Collection, which follows the 200-year-old school and town history.
+The basement also contains the Western Reserve Academy Archives Collection, which traces the 200-year history of the school and town.